botirk38/space-tourism-website-main/README.md

 ### Continued development

-I would like to continue to learn how to use React Router to create multi-page websites.
-I would also like to learn how to use React to create a single-page application.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-I would also like to learn how to use React to create a website that uses a database to store data.
-*
+Learn how to use React Router to create multi-page websites.
+Learn how to use React to create a single-page application.
+Learn how to use React to create a website that uses a database to store data.

 ## Author